altf4-games/altf4-games/README.md

 # Hi there, I'm Pradyum Mistry! 👋

-Passionate about building scalable web applications, developing immersive games with Unreal Engine 5 and Unity Engine, and exploring AI/ML applications.
-Experienced in full-stack development, and problem-solving, with a 3-star rating on CodeChef.
-Always open to collaboration and new challenges in technology.
+I enjoy working on web apps, making games with Unreal Engine 5 and Unity, and exploring AI and machine learning.
+I have experience with full-stack development and problem solving, and I’m a 3-star coder on CodeChef.
+I’m always open to learning new things and working with others on interesting projects.
 Here's a glimpse of my skill set:

 ### Languages & Tools: